frederic/exynos-usbdl/README.md

 First boot method sabotage can be achieved either through software or hardware modification.
 The approach used for this project was to dig a hole in UFS chip with dental scraper.

+For Exynos 8890, @astarasikov shared a better approach to corrupt bootloader without opening the device : from Download mode, flash *cm.bin* (from a firmware image) onto *BOOTLOADER* partition using [Heimdall tool](https://gitlab.com/BenjaminDobell/Heimdall).
+Please keep in mind that it will brick your device until you find a way to restore the *BOOTLOADER* partition.

-Once first boot method fails, USB download mode can be accessed by pressing and holding power button.
+Once the first boot method fails, USB download mode can be accessed by pressing and holding power button.

 ## Usage
 ```